 - Reportedly, there were attempts to bring The Beatles to perform in Israel in 1965, but certain politicians prevented this due to the "bad effect they might have on the youth".

 - Under the Benito Mussolini regime the children's novel The Story of Ferdinand was banned because the story of a bull who doesn't want to partake in bullfighting was considered to be pacifist/communist brainwashing.
-Adolf Hitler banned it too in Germany, even ordering it to be burned.
-Naturally it was also banned by general/dictator Francisco Franco in Spain.
+Adolf Hitler and Francisco Franco banned it in their countries for the same reason.

 - Amanda Knox's family managed to get Amanda Knox: Murder on Trial in Italy banned in Italy on the belief that it had the potential to taint Knox's appeals.
 It certainly might have helped Knox get back home to Seattle several months after the trial.
 The movie managed to be aired in Italy in December 2012.

-- Lion of the Desert, a Libyan (or, better: Gaddafi)-funded film about the Italian colonial rule, has been banned in Italy since 1987.
+- Lion of the Desert, a Libyan (or rather Gaddafi)-funded film about the Italian colonial rule, has been banned in Italy since 1987.

 - Last Tango in Paris was banned from 1972 until 1986.